 Members were advised that in line with the Council's Equality Scheme it was agreed to provide quarterly updates on the screening of policies under Section 75.
-Within the Scheme, the Council gave a commitment to apply screening methodology to all new and revised policies.
-Where necessary and appropriate, these new policies would be subject to further equality impact assessment.
+Within the Scheme, the Council gave a commitment to apply

 The policies noted below have been screened.